Pan Pac Forest Products Ltd: Mill

-The mill was located in Hawke's Bay because Napier was the closest port to the Kaingaroa Forest, and more specifically Whirinaki was selected as it had a major water supply, the Esk River, and it was conveniently located for both raw materials and product.
-The mill was built in 18 months for a cost of $12 million and was completed in March 1973.
+The mill was built in Hawke's Bay, rather than closer to Kaingaroa Forest, partly because it was expected that Hawke's Bay forests could later supply wood.
+Another factor was that Napier's port was the closest one to Kaingaroa Forest, being nearer than the Port of Tauranga.
+Whirinaki was selected as the site because it had the Esk River for a large water source.
+Construction began in 1971 and was completed 18 months later in March 1973 at a cost of $12 million.
 It was officially opened by Prime Minister Norman Kirk in June that year.
 The pulp mill had a capacity of 400 air dried tonnes (ADT) per day.

 Stage 2 development was undertaken 1974–1976 at a further cost of $12 million.
 It included a chip screening system, a new chipper and conveying, four refiners, dewatering machines, another flash drier and slab press, two bale presses and a wrapping system.
 This lifted production to 600–700 ADT per day.

 In the early 1980s, market forces necessitated a change in product, and between 1981–1982 the mill was converted from mechanical pulp to thermo-mechanical pulp for a budget of $30 million.
 Five refiners were added, three chip pre-heaters and two chip washes.
 The initial refiners were converted to 'secondaries'.

-A 36MWth boiler was installed in 2002 and a new chipmill was built in 2009.
+A 36 MWth boiler was installed in 2002 and a new chipmill was built in 2009.

 Today the pulpmill and sawmill are supported on-site by a chipmill, two boilers and a cogeneration plant.